ReplayMod/ReplayMod/docs/content.md

 Using the `X` key, you can open the **Keyframe Repository**.
 Every Replay File has a separate Keyframe Repository which can contain several **Keyframe Presets**.

-To save the Keyframes currently on your Timeline, click the **"Save current Path"** button.
+To save the Keyframes currently on your Timeline, click the **"Save as..."** button.
-You can change the Preset's name using the Text Input Field in the upper right corner.
+You can change a Preset's name, select it from the list and click the **"Rename"** button.
-To load a Keyframe Preset, select a Preset from the list on the left side and click the **"Load"** button.
+To load a Keyframe Preset, select a Preset from the list and click the **"Load"** button.
 Using the **"Remove"** button, you can permanently delete a Keyframe Preset from the **Keyframe Repository**.

 ## Custom Objects [objects]

+> Custom Objects are not available in the 2.0.0 versions.
+They are expected to return eventually.

 [YouTube](_Xdpg828fbE)